vinci1it2000/schedula/README.rst

         template    Generate "empty" input-file at <excel-file-path>.
         ipynb       Generate IPython notebooks inside <folder>; view them with cmd: ipython --notebook-dir=<folder>
         modelgraph  List all or plot available models.
+If no model(s) specified, all assumed.

     Examples: